Chart Color Schemes

 Infrastructure

-Anindilyakwa has limited levels of nearby infrastructure activity, ranking in the 10thth percentile nationally
+Anindilyakwa has limited levels of nearby infrastructure activity, ranking in the 12thth percentile nationally

-No changes can significantly affect an area's performance like modifications to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified 0 projects that are expected to impact the area.
-Notable projects include Australia-Asia PowerLink, Northern Territory Freight Rail And Logistics Capacity Improvements, Network Optimisation Program - Rail, and Enabling Digital Health Services for Regional and Remote Australia.
-Below is a list of those most likely to be relevant.
+No infrastructure projects have been identified by AreaSearch that could impact the area.
+Key projects include Australia-Asia PowerLink, Northern Territory Freight Rail And Logistics Capacity Improvements, Network Optimisation Program - Rail, and Enabling Digital Health Services for Regional and Remote Australia.

 Professional plan users can use the search below to filter and access additional projects.